-Because of its popularity as a tourist destination, Mpumalanga is also served by a number of small airports.
-The Kruger Mpumalanga International Airport became operational in 2002.
+The area has a network of excellent roads and railway connections, making it highly accessible.
+Because of its popularity as a tourist destination, Mpumalanga is also served by a number of small airports, such as the Kruger Mpumalanga International Airport.

 Nelspruit is the capital of the province and the administrative and business centre of the Lowveld.
-Witbank is the centre of the local coal-mining industry; Standerton, in the south, is renowned for its large dairy industry; and Piet Retief in the south-east is a production area for tropical fruit and sugar.
-A large sugar industry is also found at Malelane in the east: Ermelo is the district in South Africa that produces the most wool; Barberton is one of the oldest gold-mining towns in South Africa: and Sabie is situated in the forestry heartland of the country.
+Witbank is the centre of the local coal-mining industry; Standerton, in the south, is renowned for its large dairy industry; and Piet Retief in the southeast is a production area for tropical fruit and sugar.
+A large sugar industry is also found at Malelane in the east; Ermelo is the district in South Africa that produces the most wool; Barberton is one of the oldest gold-mining towns in South Africa; and Sabie is situated in the forestry heartland of the country.